 1. Focusing on work

 It used to be that just being at work was such so excruciating.
 My workdays, especially in the mornings, felt like they lasted a hundred years.

 I would watch the time on my computer screen or telephone.
 Whenever I checked the time that only five minutes or fewer had gone by.

 One day I was so frustrated with the slow passage of time, I decided in anger I would focus on my work tasks.
 The next time I looked at the clock it was the time I returned from my lunch break.
 That day when I returned from lunch I had two-and-a-half hours left in the day instead of the usual three and a half!

 Now when I go to work, I focus on what I have to do at work.
 I also make sure that before I leave each evening, I have the beginning of a list of tasks for the next day.
 This way I know for sure I will have a work-related task to focus on the following day as soon as I arrive.

 2. No one cares about my “problems”

-Because I hated being at work so much I naturally gravitated towards other people who did too.
+Because I hated being at work so much I gravitated towards other people who did too.
 One day I was with my normal crew of complainers and it was my turn to listen rather than speak.
 The complainer whose turn it was to speak was complaining about the fact that someone sat next to them on the train that morning.
 The train, as in public transportation, meaning not a personal private mode of transportation.
-At that moment I realized that this was not the type of conversation I wanted to be a part of again.
+At that moment I realized that this was not a conversation I wanted to be a part of again.